-- Select pesticides that have a low runoff and leaching potential. - Before applying a pesticide, evaluate the impact of site-specific characteristics (for example, proximity to surface water, water table, and well-heads; soil type; prevailing wind; etc.) and pesticide-specific characteristics (for example, half-lives and partition coefficients)

-- Select pesticides with reduced impact on pollinators. - Select pesticides that, when applied according to the label, have no known effect on endangered species present on the facility.
+- Select pesticides that have a low runoff and leaching potential. - Before applying a pesticide, evaluate the impact of site-specific characteristics (for example, proximity to surface water, water table, and well-heads; soil type; prevailing wind; etc.) and pesticide-specific characteristics (for example, half-lives and partition coefficients) - Select pesticides with reduced impact on pollinators. see pollinator chapter - Select pesticides that, when applied according to the label, have no known effect on endangered species present on the facility. - Do not make pesticide applications during adverse weather conditions.